absinthe-graphql/absinthe/guides/tutorial/subscriptions.md

 ```

-Now lets set up a subscription root object in our Schema to listen to an event.
+Now let/s set up a subscription root object in our Schema to listen for an event.
 For this subscription we can set it up to listen every time a new post is created.

 In `blog_web/schema.ex` :